FANXYBIN/A-Project1-Personality-Classification-Model-Monitoring-with-Vertex-AI/README.md

-# A-Project: Personality Classification & Model Monitoring with Vertex AI
+# A-Project 1: Personality Classification & Model Monitoring with Vertex AI

 This project developed an **AutoML personality classification model** using **Google Vertex AI**, predicting whether users are **introverts or extroverts** based on social and behavioral traits.
 The full pipeline included **dataset creation**, **model training**, **evaluation**, **deployment**, and **automated monitoring** to ensure long-term reliability and fairness.